sup1496/Space-Invaders/README.txt

+Reinforcement Learning for Game Playing

+The project aim is to train the agent to play the space invaders game.
+This is done by developing an algorithm in which the agent learns a policy that instructs the agent to take the best actions under different states in order to maximize the rewards.

 Softwares/Packages used:

 1)Python 3
 2)OpenAI Gym - Space Invaders Environment
 3)Keras Library
 4)IPython Library

 Steps to compile and run the code:

 1)The program file is in the format .ipynb
 2)Open the downloaded file in Google Colab
 3)Execute all the sections of code.